5509/jQselectable/README.md

 # jQselectable
 make selectbox so useful

 How about select element do you think?
 That's worse UI for the Web I think.
-Using this jQuery pluing, select element will be nicer UI.
+Using this jQuery plugin, select element will be nicer UI.

 Thanks for your using and feedback.